CBD Hemp Flower – How to use high CBD Flower | Benefits of hemp flower

 - Remove from the oven and let cool.
 The hemp flower should look brownish and feel dry to the touch.
 It should also crumble when rolled between your fingers.

 That’s it!
-Your Hemp flower is now de*carbed*, the CBDa has converted to CBD, and you’re ready to make your own dry herb CBD capsules, CBD oils, butter, cakes, cookies.
+Your hemp flower is now decarbed, the CBDa has converted to CBD, and you’re ready to make your own dry herb CBD capsules, CBD oils, butter, cakes, cookies.
 You can even add it to soup if you wanted!
-Simple eh!?
+Simple, right?

 It’s really as easy as it sounds.
-You can simply use a tobacco pipe, roll up a hemp smoke, use a vaporizer, or any other ways you might smoke something similar to tobacco.
+You can simply use a tobacco pipe, roll up a hemp smoke, use a vaporizer, or any other way you might smoke something similar to tobacco.

-Vaporizing, however, requires a specific bit of hardware: called a dry vaporizer.
+Vaporizing, however, requires a specific bit of hardware called a dry vaporizer.
 You can use any dry herb vaporizer you wish.
-Your choices are somewhat endless.
+Your choices are endless.

 Although making tea might seem like a very suitable option to ingest hemp or CBD, it’s unfortunately not as simple as it might sound.

 While there are many “CBD TEAS / HEMP TEAS” on the market, it’s honestly not a very economical or beneficial way to consume CBD.
 Why?

 Because CBD is fat-soluble and requires other fats or lipids for absorption.

 CBD is also nonpolar and hydrophobic, meaning it repels water and only wants to bind to other neutral, nonpolar molecules.
 Putting CBD into water results in the molecule being repelled away from water molecules, which means the vessel’s walls end up covered in CBD.